Healthcare chiefs have projected that potentially 80% of people could become infected with UK coronavirus in the next 12

 The Coronavirus Job Retention Scheme will be available until the end of October 2020 to all UK employers.
 It works as a grant from the government to help employers pay part of your employees salaries by keeping them on the payroll, instead of making them redundant during the crisis.

-Fundamentally the Treasury will cover 80% of the salaries of employees kept on by their employers for up to £2,500 per month.
+Initially the Treasury covered 80% of the salaries of employees kept on by their employers for up to £2,500 per month.
 This was available from 20 April 2020 but claims could be back dated to 1 March 2020.
+From August, alterations will be phased in asking employers to cover an increasing portion of their employees costs until the scheme ends in October.

 To access it you will need to: